Skip to main content

 What is prompt caching?

-Model prompts often contain repetitive content like common instructions in your assistant that are sent along with every request.
-Conversations also often include historical messages whose content does not change between messages turns (unless you fork a message).
+Model prompts often contain repetitive content like common instructions in your agent that are sent along with every request.
+Conversations also often include historical messages whose content does not change between message turns (unless you fork a message).

 The longer the prompt is, the slower models are to respond (this is a process called "inference") and the more costly the request.
 This is because prompts need to go through a pre-processing phase where, among other things, prompts of text are converted into tokens.